You may have already interacted with a Dapp without knowing it.

 Each dapp relies on a smart contract to function on the blockchain.
 This way, it can’t be taken down or corrupted.
 Once the smart contract is deployed, users can interact with the dapp even if part of the network is down.

-Dapps rely on two main protocols to work: blockchain and smart contracts.
+Dapps relies on two main protocols to work: blockchain and smart contracts.

 Blockchain is the decentralized, digital ledger that records information and validates this data on a shared network.
 Once information is verified on a blockchain, it can’t be altered or deleted.